 In the frame of a “system wide scale up” to respond to the aggravation of the Ebola virus disease (EVD), a $10 million envelope has been allocated to ensure the complementarity of ongoing projects in North-Kivu and Ituri.

 February 2019 – DRC HF Reserve allocation 2019 for people affected in the province Mai-Ndombe

 The Humanitarian Coordinator decided to allocate $1.4 million to support a multisector life-saving rapid response to the needs of the most vulnerable people affected by the interethnic conflict in Yumbi.
 This funding will cover specifically the clusters of Health, Nutrition, WASH and Protection.

-January 2019 – DRC HF First standard allocation 2019 to support the address Humanitarian Response Plan (HRP) updated in 2019.
+January 2019 – DRC HF First Standard allocation 2019 to support the Humanitarian Response Plan (HRP) 2019.

 A standard allocation was launched in January 2019, through an envelope of $45.2 million, with the aim to contribute to the strategic objectives of the 2019 HRP.
 The envelope is intended to support the resettlement of returning populations in areas of return; risk mitigation; response to the protection needs of civilian populations, particularly women and children; early action in response to the cholera outbreak; and coordination activities.